About IWD and Power…

 Their power dupes young men and women into signing away their rights and often their lives for the sake of U.S. imperialism.
 Our power gets the word out on alternatives to “jobs” in the military and calls for huge cuts in the military budget.
 Their power blames hunger and poverty on over-population.
 Our power blames hunger and poverty on policies and practices consciously designed to protect and enrich the global capitalist class, in particular the agribusiness of the most developed countries.

-Their power gets channeled through politicians whose primary allegiance is to the economic requirements of global capitalism.
+Their power gets channelled through politicians whose primary allegiance is to the economic requirements of global capitalism.
 Our power gets exerted through political action completely independent of both mainstream, capitalist parties.
 Their power resides in exploitation, inequality, domination, violence, and deception.
 Our power resides in cooperation, compassion, respectful communication, justice, and collective action.

 March 8th — International Women’s Day– is our day.
 It’s our opportunity to come together to speak out for a world where democratic socialist feminist values and programs enable people to live lives in ways they never will be able to under capitalism and patriarchy.
 That’s the truth.
 That’s our power